top of page

 Towards the Second Victory (Keep Us Flying)

-Custom framed with museum glass in a sophisticated deep wooden frame in collaboration with Chevy Chase Art Gallery, Washington, DC.
+Framing: Archival museum glass in a deep silver custom frame by Chevy Chase Art Gallery, Washington, DC.

 bottom of page